micahgodbolt/nat/readme.md

 3. Navigate to the project via your command line and run ```bundle install```.
 This will download all of the required gems for the project
 4. From that same directory, run ```compass watch``` to start compiling Sass into css.
 5. To enable Chrome 'sourcemaps' use this more vurbose command instead ```sudo sass --compass --sourcemap --watch sass/screen.scss:stylesheets/screen.css```
+6. As this page uses PHP to include HTMl partials, it will need to be run on a PHP server like MAMP.

 ### File Organization
 * **img/sprites** - All png's placed into this folder get compiled into a singular sprite sheet, and Compass calculates the necessary background-position to use each one.
 * **partials** - HTML components are broken up into php partials with similar naming to the Sass components mentioned below.
 This provides a clear picture of the site's region structure and allows for easier editing of each piece of component code.